Teen privacy and parent trust

 - are more likely to bounce back from hard times.

-Keeping the lines of communication open is important for your relationship with your adolescent child.
+Keeping the lines of communication open is important for your relationship with your teenage child.
 Our Talking to Teens interactive guide

 shows you how different approaches to communicating with teenagers can get different results.